-The Market continues towards a greener, more sustainable future with the following initiatives implemented throughout 2016-17.
+The Market continues towards a greener, more sustainable future with the following initiatives implemented in recent years.

 Recycling Organic Waste

 Each year, approximately 400 cubic metres of green waste is taken to a worm farm, reducing our green waste onsite by approximately 98%.
 All our green waste is collected twice a week and taken to a farm on the outskirts of Melbourne and fed to millions of worms, which turns our green waste into worm castings or vermicompost.
 This nutrient-rich vermicompost contains minerals and a highly active biological mixture of bacteria and enzymes that are beneficial to plant growth.

 The Market now sells this, combined with mushroom compost as organic fertiliser called Market Magic.

 The rest of our organic waste is collected and funnelled into our onsite 1,200 litre Gaia machine.
 This machine heats the waste, shreds it and activates a very fast fermentation and dehydration process, turning it into a dry product called SoilFood™ in just ten hours.